colw/cappy/README.md

 A simplified view of your Nightscout CGM data.

 Very much a work in progress.
-The Basic data is present, but requires styling.
+The basic data is present, but no styling to speak off.

 [![Deploy to Netlify](https://www.netlify.com/img/deploy/button.svg)](https://app.netlify.com/start/deploy?repository=https://github.com/colw/cappy)